Vigilante 8: 2nd Offense: Ending

-As with the previous game, all playable characters with a Quest Mode campaign have their own endings, and each of these endings is connected to tell the whole story.
+As with the previous game, each playable character with a Quest Mode campaign has their own endings, and each of these endings is connected to tell the whole story.

 Dallas 13 captures Houston, who fights back and kills him.
 Using Dallas 13's time-machine, Houston goes back to stop Convoy from driving off a cliff as the Coyotes attack.
 Convoy activates special cannons in his truck and goes into battle.
 The Team FAST siblings reunite with their sister Houston, whom they have never seen since 1973, when she was abducted from a gymnastics class (presumably by OMAR agents).

 Later, Agent R. Chase corners a defiant Slick Clyde.
 The Coyote leader fights back and is on the verge of killing him until Obake incapacitates Clyde and leaves with him through the time warp.
 Now back in 2017, Slick wakes up in his car with Obake on the wheel.
 Having discovered the truth about Dallas 13's real identity and how Clyde killed her parents, she maneuvers the bomb-laden car on a collision course with OMAR headquarters, where Slick dies in the explosion.
 OMAR's collapse prompts Uzumi to step up and unveil her father's clean energy technology to the world.
 Sulking over his failure to arrest Clyde, Chase smashes his ChronoPol badge and finally meets his childhood crush, Chassey Blue (who also threw away her FBI ID).
 Since his ChronoPol badge is destroyed, Chase is declared AWOL, and he drives off with Chassey as other ChronoPol agents go after them.

 Sheila enters the FBI Academy with Chassey's blessing and graduates.
 Her first assignment is to take down Molo, who thought Chassey was chasing him.

 Under the guise of a road accident victim, the Garbage Man runs off with Bob O's lunar rover.
 The Garbage Man is revealed to be Vigilante 8 secret character Y The Alien, who then cannibalizes the rover to get parts for his spaceship.
 Bob O, revealed to be a NASA lab chimp, joins Y and jumps into the spaceship as it is about to launch.

 Padre Destino is vaporized when a portal appears in the course of his prayers and shoots a blast of flame at him.

 With the second defeat of the Coyotes, Nina decides to give the remaining Site 4 heavy weapons to a Mexican gang and rendezvous with them for the payoff.
 However, the shipment is actually a bomb that destroys the gang's limousine.
 Expecting to get away, Nina stops when she encounters John Torque, who has blocked the road and is about to capture her.
 After stashing Nina in the trunk of his car, Torque goes to the nearest jail to collect his bounty.
-He later changes his mind and heads to an island paradise for a vacation, with Convoy and Houston joining them.
+He later changes his mind and heads to an island paradise for a vacation, where Convoy and Houston join the two.